 Sitting in the North Central part of the state, and the heart of the Verde Valley, Cottonwood provides a handy base for those visiting the old mining town of Jerome, the prehistoric ruins at Tuzigoot, wildlife areas, and the other attractions of the Verde Valley.
 The town is 14 miles northwest of Camp Verde, 16 miles southwest of Sedona, and 41 miles northeast across Mingus Mountain from Prescott.

-Cottonwood has a split personality between the original downtown area now called "Old Town" and the strip development along the new section of AZ 89A that bypasses it.
+Some say Cottonwood has a split personality.
+The original town area now called "Old Town" is separated from the commercial strip development (shopping centers, fast food restaurants and "Big Box" stores) along the new section of AZ 89A, which bypasses Old Town.
 Old Town has the most personality, as you would expect, and is worth a visit; take the Historic 89A route (same as Main Street) from either Cottonwood or Clarkdale.

 Clarkdale, two miles northwest of Cottonwood, still has the look of a company town.
 From 1912 it housed officials and workers of the smelter that operated nearby.
 Although a lot of residents lost their jobs when the smelter shut down in 1952, others were glad to be rid of its heavy black smoke.
 You'll see the giant dome and other structures of the Phoenix Cement Company, which supplied the cement used in building Glen Canyon Dam on the Colorado River.